bozy15/recipe-pod/README.md

 View the live site [here]()

-This is a site built for people who want to share their favourite recipes with others.
+This is a site built for people who want to share their favorite recipes with others.
 It is a simple, easy to use, and free to use site.
-It is design to be responsive on a wide range of devices.
+It is designed to be responsive on a wide range of devices.

 __Image of the site__